Hodge-Riemann polynomials: Introduction

-To prove Theorem \ref{t.main}, we follow the strategy of Ross and Toma \cite{RT} for $H^{1,1}$, which builds on the approach of Fulton and Lazarsfeld \cite{FL} for $H^{0,0}$.
+Our proof of Theorem \ref{t.main} builds on the strategy of Fulton and Lazarsfeld \cite{FL} for $H^{0,0}$ and that of Ross and Toma \cite{RT} for $H^{1,1}$.
 While the Hodge--Riemann property implies that the pairing on $H^{1,1}$ is Lorentzian, the pairing on $H^{p,q}$ has signature $(h^{p,q}-h^{p-1,q-1},h^{p-1,q-1})$.
 In particular, we need to extend the linear algebra machine of Ross and Toma \cite{RT3} for Lorentzian forms to Hermitian forms in general.
-This also puts restrictions on the geometric constructions we can use.
+This also puts restrictions on the geometric constructions we can use in the proof.
 At many places, we need to ensure that the relevant morphisms of varieties induce isomorphisms on $H^{p-1,q-1}$.

-One crucial point in the proofs of our theorems is the preservation of forms satisfying the Hodge--Riemann property on $X$ under multiplication by ample classes in $\NS(X)_\R$.
+One crucial point in the proofs of some of our theorems is the preservation of forms satisfying the Hodge--Riemann property on $X$ under multiplication by ample classes in $\NS(X)_\R$.
 In particular, we obtain extensions of the algebraic case of the mixed Hodge--Riemann relations of Gromov \cite[Theorem 2.4.B]{Gromov} and Dinh--Nguy\^en \cite[Theorem~A]{DN}.
 The proof of the strictly Lorentzian case of Theorem \ref{t.intro9} relies on a generalized mixed Hodge--Riemann relations of Hu and Xiao \cite[Corollary~A]{HX1}.

 This paper is organized as follows.
 In Section \ref{s.2}, we review the Kempf--Laksov and Fulton formulas for Schur and Schubert classes, and show that the degeneracy loci admit resolutions satisfying the invariance of $H^{p-1,q-1}$.
 In Section \ref{s.3}, we show that Schur classes of ample vector bundles induce positive definite Hermitian forms under the assumption $H^{p-1,q-1}(X)=0$.
 In Section \ref{s.4}, we develop the linear algebra machine that will be used in the proof of the Hodge--Riemann relations.
-In Section \ref{s.5}, we prove a theorem for cone classes, which implies the Hodge--Riemann relations for Schur classes (Theorem \ref{t.main}), Schubert classes, and derivatives and products of such.
+In Section \ref{s.5}, we prove a theorem for cone classes, which implies the Hodge--Riemann relations for Schur classes (Theorem \ref{t.main}), Schubert classes, and products of derivatives of such.
 In Section~\ref{s.6}, we study Hodge--Riemann polynomials and prove Theorems \ref{t.Polya} through \ref{t.ifinal}.